-- 2.1 The site is situated on the western side of Main Street in Woodthorpe in the centre of the hamlet.
-It comprises the curtilage of no. 63 Main Street and adjacent land to the north.
-The site is approximately 0.49 hectares in size and abuts Main Street to the west, agricultural land and buildings to the south and the garden of 'The Old Barn' 45 Main Street and 'The Old Dairy' 47 Main Street (situated behind) to the north.
-The site boundary to Main Street is not defined and fronting Main Street is a row of mature trees.
-These stand on land forming part of the public highway.
-The site itself is overgrown and is enclosed by mature hedgerows and trees along its west and north boundaries. - 2.2 There is a small shed located close to no. 63, which is not part of the application site, enclosed by a stone wall that also demarks the current access to no.63.
-A small length of red brick wall forms the front site boundary north of this.
-No. 63 is a large, detached bungalow with low pitched roof set back from Main Street by approximately 10m and orientated parallel with the road.
-Opposite are a row of traditional cottages and houses prior to giving way to more modern bungalows in large plots to the south. - 2.3 Woodthorpe is a small hamlet located to the south-east of Loughborough.
-The hamlet is located in an area of countryside between the A6004 to the north and the Allendale Road to the west.
-The hamlet is linear in nature, with all buildings located off Main Street, which connects to the A6004 roundabout to the north and narrows to a single track lane to south of the hamlet. - 2.4 The front part of the site (approximately one third of its overall depth) is within the Limits to Development of Woodthorpe as defined by Policy ST/2 of the Local Plan 2004.
-Then site is within a mineral consultation area and an archaeological alert area.
-The remainder of the site is outside the Limits to Development within the countryside. - 2.5 In the emerging Local Plan 2021-37 the site is wholly within a defined Area of Local Separation which includes all of the land and buildings on the west side of Main Street and land further to the west. - 2.6 The village does not contain a Conservation Area and the nearest Listed Building, Reynells Farm, 80 Main St, is some distance further south at the extremity of the hamlet.
+- 2.1 The site is situated on the western side of Main Street in Woodthorpe towards the north end of the village.
+The site is approximately 0.37 hectares in size and comprises of garden and paddock associated with 23 Main Street; a two storey dwelling adjacent to the site to the north.
+The site abuts Main Street to the east, the garden of 43 Main Street and 49 Main Street (which is located behind) to the southeast.
+There is an area of open space and tree planting to the west, and the garden of 21 Main Street to the north. - 2.2 The site frontage comprises a mature hedgerow except for the access referred to above.
+The site is overgrown and is contained by hedgerows to north and south, and tree planning to the west (rear).
+The hedgerow is interrupted to allow for access to no. 23 at its south end.
+Thereafter the hedgeline continues with the hedge enclosing 43 Main Street.

+- 2.3 Woodthorpe is a small hamlet located to the south-east of Loughborough.
+The hamlet is located in an area of countryside between the A6004 to the north and Allendale Road to the west.
+The hamlet is linear in nature, with all buildings located off Main Street, which connects to the A6004 roundabout to the north and narrows to a single track lane to south of the hamlet. - 2.4 The front part of the site (approximately half its overall depth) is within the limits to development of Woodthorpe as defined by Policy ST/2 of the Local Plan 2004, is within a mineral consultation area and an archaeological alert area.
+The remainder of the site is outside the Limits to Development as 'countryside'. - 2.5 In the emerging Local Plan 2021-37 the site is wholly within a defined Area of Local Separation which includes all of the land and buildings on the west side of Main Street and further to the west.
+It is opposite part of the proposed housing allocation HA/15 to the east.
+This part of the allocation has planning permission (outline) for 120 dwellings granted in 2022. - 2.6 The village does not contain a Conservation Area and the nearest Listed Building, Reynells Farm, 80 Main St, is some distance further south at the opposite end of the hamlet.